Application requirements and Minimum Criteria

 1) Any student interested in applying to the Radiography program must first submit an application to Jackson State Community College through the college Admissions Office (www.jscc.edu/admissions) and meet all institution requirements.
 Some of these requirements may include submission of official high school and college/university transcripts, submission of official GED scores, submission of official ACT scores, along with immunization records such as MMR , Hepatitis B vaccination, etc.

 2) There is a separate application to the Radiography program.
-DO NOT send Radiography program applications to the JSCC Admissions Office or vice versa!
+PLEASE DO NOT send Radiography program applications to the JSCC Admissions Office or vice versa!
 To avoid confusion and delays/missed deadlines, make sure to complete both applications and send them each to their appropriate locations.
-Radiography program application deadline is June 1st each year and requires materials to be submitted to the Allied Health Department located on the main campus of JSCC.
-Please mail program applications to: Jackson State Community College, ATTN: Allied Health Department c/o Radiography Program Application, 2046 North Parkway, Jackson, TN 30301-3797.
+Radiography program application deadline is June 1st each year and requires materials to be submitted to the Health Sciences Department located on the main campus of JSCC.
+Please mail program applications to: Jackson State Community College, ATTN: Health Sciences Department c/o Radiography Program Application, 2046 North Parkway, Jackson, TN 30301-3797.

 ***Program application materials may be delivered in person or postmarked by the June 1st deadline, however no faxed , emailed, or late materials will be accepted.***